A Whirlwind Weekend in Chicago

 Rent or store a bike at this facility built to encourage travel on two wheels.

 See the City

 It's the next best thing to having a friend take you around the city: a Chicago Greeter walking tour.
-Free tours of Millennium Park leave twice a day.
-Or sign up 10 days in advance to be paired with a volunteer who'll tailor a sightseeing tour to your interests, whether you’re into architecture, food, kid stuff, ethnic neighborhoods, LGBTQ-friendly stops or anything else.
-And just like with a friend, it’s all free.
+No registration is needed for free one-hour InstaGreeter tours of downtown, Millennium Park, Uptown or Hyde Park.
+Or sign up 10 days in advance to be paired with a volunteer who'll tailor a sightseeing tour to your interests.